atnwalk/testbed/README.md

 # check the current ACL config
 sudo getfacl /home/rocky

-# allow your current group to rwx /home/rocky and subdirs so that your user can read, modify, and delete files
+# allow your current group to rwx files and dirs in /home/rocky and subdirs
 sudo setfacl --recursive --modify default:group:$(id -g):rwx,group:$(id -g):rwx /home/rocky

-# allow the rocky user to read, modify, and delete files that are owned by anyone else,
+# allow the rocky user to rwx files that are owned by anyone else,
-# which includes files created by your current user
+# which also includes files created by your current user
 sudo setfacl --recursive --modify default:user:rocky:rwx,user:rocky:rwx /home/rocky

 # check that the command worked as expected by running